mikesturm/YFL-site/_posts/2016-01-01-Oblique-resolution.md

 All that preamble is to say this: I have a resolution this year.
 Actually, I have a *few* resolutions this year, but there is one in particular that I would consider *public* in nature.
 I hereby resolve to do the following, as much as I am able, in 2016:
 <!--more-->

->**Each week in 2016, I will be writing an analysis/interpretation of one of Eno and Schmidt's *Oblique Strategies*.**
+*Each week in 2016, I will be writing an analysis/interpretation of one of Eno and Schmidt's *Oblique Strategies*.*
+{: style="text-align: center;"}

 ##What are These Things, Now?

 Great question.

 The *Oblique Strategies* were created in 1975 by Brian Eno and Peter Schmidt.
 Some very useful writing about them and their storied past can be found [here](http://www.rtqe.net/ObliqueStrategies/OSintro.html).
-The giat of the project, though, is this (straight from one of the men himself):
+The gist of the project, though, is this (straight from one of the men himself):

 >"These cards evolved from our separate working procedures.
 It was one of the many cases during the friendship that he [Peter Schmidt] and I where we arrived at a working position at almost exactly the same time and almost in exactly the same words.
 There were times when we hadn't seen each other for a few months at a time sometimes, and upon remeeting or exchanging letters, we would find that we were in the same intellectual position - which was quite different from the one we'd been in prior to that.
 >